This is breaking news from the ABCNews.com website.

 Wars are terrible things.

-On the other hand, if if every time there were critics and uh opponents to to war, uh we we we wouldn't have won the revolutionary war, and we wouldn't have been involved in World War One or two, or we if we had we would have failed.
+On the other hand, if every time there were critics and opponents to war, we wouldn't have won the Revolutionary War, and we wouldn't have been involved in World War I or II.

-I think we just have to accept it that people have a right to say what they've they want to say and and to have um an acceptance of that and recognize that that the the terrorists, Zarkawi and Bin Laden and Zawahiri, those people have media committees, they are actively out there trying to manipulate the press in the United States.
+I think we just have to accept it, that people have a right to say what they want to say, and to have an acceptance of that and recognize that the terrorists, Zarqawi and Bin Laden and Zawahiri, those people have media committees.

-They are very good at it, they're much better at managing those those kinds of things than we are, and uh and we have to recognize that we're not gonna lose any battles out in in in the global war on terror out in Iraq or Afghanistan.
+And we have to recognize that we're not going to lose any battles out in the global war on terror out in Iraq or Afghanistan.

-Uh the center of gravity of that war is right here.
+The center of gravity of that war is right here.

-And in in the capital of the United States of America and other Western capitals in London, they're trying to it's a test of wills, and what's at stake uh uh for our country uh is our way of life.
+And in the capital of the United States of America and other Western capitals in London, it's a test of wills.

-They're they want to strike at the very essence of what we are.
+They want to strike at the very essence of what we are.

 We're free people.

-And and yet um you that that would have to force you at some point to say, you know, yeah, we do have an anti-war crowd, and they're loud and they and they're being affected by our enemy, but the American people, some of them just don't know what we know, and you have to stick with what you think is right, and that that's where the the whole democratic process I would think becomes challenging for you because you have to make a judgment.
+And yet, that would have to force you at some point to say, you know, yeah, we do have an anti-war crowd, and they're loud and they're being affected by our enemy, but the American people, some of them just don't know what we know, and you have to stick with what you think is right.

-We do what's right or we listen to the people.
+We do what's right, or we listen to the people.

-We we need people like President Bush who are serious people who spend a great deal of time thinking through direction for our country.
+We need people like President Bush who are serious people, who spend a great deal of time thinking through direction for our country, set us on that course, and then have the courage and the perseverance to stay on that course.

-Uh what is that website help people do?
+What does that website help people do?

-And and so what we did is we put together a website uh whereby anyone who wants to can get on it and find out what other people are doing to be supportive of the troops and their families.
+And so what we did is we put together a website whereby anyone who wants to can get on it and find out what other people are doing to be supportive of the troops and their families.

 Okay, terrific.